 One additional part of the positron source system is the Keep Alive Source (KAS), which is not shown in Fig 3.2.
-The current KAS scheme requires to generate a single bunch low intensity positron beam (1% of nominal beam intensity with the same time structure) which allow various beam feedbacks to remain active if the main electron beam producing the undulator based positrons is off.
-This source uses a 500 MeV electron drive beam from a conventional electron accelerator impinging on the same production target to produce positrons which then pass through the capture, acceleration and transport beamlines sections, and then injected into the damping ring .
+The current KAS scheme requires to generate a single bunch low intensity positron beam (1% of nominal beam intensity) with structure single bunch) which allow various beam feedbacks to remain active if the main electron beam producing the undulator based positrons is off.
+This source uses a S band 500 MeV electron drive beam from a conventional electron accelerator impinging on the same production target to produce positrons which then pass through the capture, acceleration and transport beamlines sections, and then injected into the damping ring .

 3.3.1 Photon Production